 So you want to pair it with some studio monitors?
 All you need is: Well all you need is love Lol, but for our purposes:

-This unit has given me no trouble at all in over a year now.
+This unit has given me no trouble at all since 2014.
 Knock wood!
 Check out this super informative review!!

 Who this interface benefits?